novix-sa/Pyplan/docs/User Guide/Model.md

 ![enter image description here](http://img.pyplan.org/model-blue.png)

 The <kbd>Docs</></kbd> tab:
-This tab a complete HTML text editor to include rich text, links, images and videos that describes the fundamentals of every calculation step.
+This tab a complete HTML text editor to include rich text, links, images and videos that describes and explain the fundamentals of every calculation step.
+In this way, the app becomes an interactive knowledge repository.
-![enter image description here](http://img.pyplan.org/model-docs.png) In this
+![enter image description here](http://img.pyplan.org/model-docs.png)

 ## Model Creation
 ### Creating a new model